innovativehash/Meteor-Project/README.md

 # collective-university

-Unzip the project cd into it
+Unzip the project cd into it:

 $ npm install